Azure-Samples/azure-search-openai-demo-csharp/README.md

 Navigate to <http://localhost:7181>, and test out the app.

+#### Running locally with the .NET MAUI client

+This sample includes a .NET MAUI client, packaging the experience as an app that can run on a Windows/macOS desktop or on Android and iOS devices.
+The MAUI client here is implemented using Blazor hybrid, letting it share most code with the website frontend.

+1. Open _app/app-maui.sln_ to open the solution that includes the MAUI client

+1. Edit _app/maui-blazor/MauiProgram.cs_, updating `client.BaseAddress` with the URL for the backend.

+   If it's running in Azure, use the URL for the service backend from the steps above.
+If running locally, use <http://localhost:7181>.

+1. Set **MauiBlazor** as the startup project and run the app

 #### Sharing Environments

 Run the following if you want to give someone else access to the deployed and existing environment.